programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 *with* `<d>$2</d> <n>$1</n>` (32 matches).

 It looks like our markers are now capturing a lot of the semantic structure that we are interested in.
-Now let’s copy and paste (“paste special … unformatted”) into LibreOffice Calc to see how close we are to getting a table.
+Now let's copy and paste ("paste special … unformatted") into LibreOffice Calc to see how close we are to getting a table.
 We are successfully separating location data into cells, but the cells are not aligned vertically yet.
 We want to get all of the time references into the third column.